Return

 9. Three-Armed Poker Playin' River Rat (D. Linde)

-10.I'm Tired of Singing My Song in Las Vegas (D. Linde)
+10.I'm Tired of Singing My Song in Las Vegas (D. Everly)

 11.The Brand New Tennessee Waltz (J. Winchester)